hashani26/modern-walk/README.md

 whenever there is a PR to the master branch, an optimum build will be created\
 Deploying is automated via github actions configured in deploy.yml

+## Monitoring and Logging

+the project can be further extended for monitoring using logs, analytics etc.